Negotiating the Offer

 As the intermediary between the company and the candidate, a recruiter helps to serve as a buffer between both parties.
 FPC recruiters, for example, help to deflect sensitive issues and work with both sides to reach an amenable agreement.
 The recruiter understands the job responsibilities for a position and is looking to match the right job candidate to the right job responsibilities, so both sides benefit.
 That’s why working with a recruiter is often a win-win process for all.

-How FPC Can Help
+How FPC of St. Lawrence Can Help

 There’s no need to go at it alone.
 When you work with an FPC recruiter, you will have a partner every step of the way.
 We know you have needs and wants—the key is knowing when and how to express them without turning off a potential employer.
 At FPC, we are negotiating specialists.
 We know how to resolve sensitive issues.
 We can remove the barriers when it comes to discussing issues that you may feel uncomfortable bringing up on your own.
-We will also brainstorm with you to realize your C.L.A.M.P.S., so you go into negotiations well prepared.
+We will also brainstorm with you to realize your C.L.A.M.P.S., so you go into negotiations well-prepared.
 An FPC recruiter will guide you on what to say, what not to say, when to negotiate and when not to negotiate.
-You will also gain valuable insights to the other party through our briefing and debriefing process.
+You will also gain valuable insights from the other party through our briefing and debriefing process.

-As your partner, we rely on you to be very specific, honest and open with your FPC recruiter on your wants and needs.
+As your partner, we rely on you to be very specific, honest, and open with your FPC recruiter on your wants and needs.
 After all, how can we present you with the best opportunity if we don’t know what’s on your mind?
 By working and having an honest dialogue with your FPC recruiter, the opportunity you are looking for may be just around the corner.